rq/rq/docs/monitoring.md

 Monitoring is where RQ shines.

-## Showing queues

-To see what queues exist (and how many jobs there are to process them):
+To see what queues exist and what workers are active, just type `rqinfo`:

 {% highlight console %}
-$ rqinfo queues
+$ rqinfo
 high       |██████████████████████████ 20
 low        |██████████████ 12
-normal     |█████████ 8
+default    |█████████ 8
-default    | 0
-4 queues, 45 jobs total
+3 queues, 45 jobs total

+Bricktop.19233 idle: low
+Bricktop.19232 idle: high, default, low
+Bricktop.18349 idle: default
+3 workers, 3 queues
 {% endhighlight %}

+## Querying by queue names

 You can also query for a subset of queues, if you're looking for specific ones:

 {% highlight console %}
-$ rqinfo queues high normal
+$ rqinfo high default
 high       |██████████████████████████ 20
-normal     |█████████ 8
+default    |█████████ 8
 2 queues, 28 jobs total

+Bricktop.19232 idle: high, default
+Bricktop.18349 idle: default
+2 workers, 2 queues
 {% endhighlight %}

-### Interval polling
+## Organising workers by queue

-By default, `rqinfo` prints the stats and exists.
-You can however tell it to keep polling for the same data periodically, by using the `--interval` flag.
+By default, `rqinfo` prints the workers that are currently active, and the queues that they are listening on, like this:
-`rqinfo` then puts itself into an endless polling loop.

 {% highlight console %}
-$ rqinfo queues --interval 2
+$ rqinfo
+...

+Mickey.26421 idle: high, default
+Bricktop.25458 busy: high, default, low
+Turkish.25812 busy: high, default
+3 workers, 3 queues
 {% endhighlight %}

-`rqinfo` will now update the screen with the new info every second.
-If you feel the need, you can specify fractions of seconds (although this might incur some extra polling load):
+To see the same data, but organised by queue, use the `-R` (or `--by-queue`)
+flag:

 {% highlight console %}
-$ rqinfo queues --interval 0.5
+$ rqinfo -R
+...

+default: Mickey.26421 (idle)
+high:    Bricktop.25458 (busy), Mickey.26421 (idle), Turkish.25812 (busy)
+low:     Bricktop.25458 (busy)
+default: Bricktop.25458 (busy), Mickey.26421 (idle), Turkish.25812 (busy)
+3 workers, 4 queues
 {% endhighlight %}

-## Showing active workers

-To see what workers are currently active, and what queues they operate on:
+## Interval polling

+By default, if `rqinfo` is ran in a terminal session, it will print stats and autorefresh them every 2.5 seconds.
+You can specify a different poll interval, by using the `--interval` flag.

 {% highlight console %}
-$ rqinfo workers
+$ rqinfo --interval 1
-Mickey.26421 ●: high, normal, default
-Bricktop.25458 ●: high, normal, low
-Turkish.25812 ●: high, normal
-3 workers, 4 queues
 {% endhighlight %}

-To see the same data, but organised by queue, use the `-Q` (or `--by-queue`) flag:
+`rqinfo` will now update the screen every second.
+You may specify a float value to indicate fractions of seconds.
+Be aware that low interval values will increase the load on Redis, of course.

 {% highlight console %}
-$ rqinfo workers -Q
+$ rqinfo --interval 0.5
-default: Mickey.26421 (●)
-high:    Bricktop.25458 (●), Mickey.26421 (●), Turkish.25812 (●)
-low:     Bricktop.25458 (●)
-normal:  Bricktop.25458 (●), Mickey.26421 (●), Turkish.25812 (●)
-3 workers, 4 queues
 {% endhighlight %}

-The dots behind the worker names indicate the current state of the worker.
-A open green dot means idle and a filled red dot means busy.

-### Interval polling

-Just like with `rqinfo queues`, you can use the `--interval` option to keep polling for the worker stats at a regular interval.
+Note that if stdout is redirected (i.e. stdout is not a TTY), `rqinfo` will only output the stats once, and won't loop.